ISE Cryptography — Lecture 03

 • The design criteria for the 8 \(S\)-boxes were initially kept secret by the NSA, raising backdoor suspicions

-• Later analysis found them to be hardened against differential cryptanalysis (which wasn’t public knowledge at the time)
+• Later analysis found them to be hardened against differential cryptanalysis (studying how input differences propagate through the cipher)

 • This controversy helped establish the nothing-up-my-sleeve principle: derive constants from natural mathematical values (e.g. SHA uses fractional parts of square roots of primes) so no hidden structure can be engineered in